apache/royale-asjs/examples/amf/SampleAmfWebApp/README.txt

 3. Launch SampleAmfWebApp in the embedded Jetty web server with "java -jar target/SampleAmfWebApp-0.9.6-SNAPSHOT-exec.war".
 You should be in root SampleAmfWebApp folder.
 Notice: that SNAPSHOT number is just an example and can be different

 4. In a browser launch "http://localhost:8080" and try the examples.

+To test the above with alternate client implementations, follow the the same process, but change steps 1 & 2 as follows:

+For non-mx use of Royale RemoteObject, and Jewel components, amend instructions for 1 & 2 above:

+1. Build RemoteObjectAMFTest with maven using "mvn clean install".
+This generates the Apache Royale client.
+(this one is in the examples/royale folder)

+2. instead of  "mvn clean install" for SampleAmfWebApp, use mvn -f pom-royale-jewel.xml clean install

+@todo (this is not working yet):
+For non-mx use of Royale RemoteObject, and Basic components, amend instructions for 1 & 2 above:

+1. Build RemoteObjectAMFTestBasic with maven using "mvn clean install".
+This generates the Apache Royale client.
+(this one is in the examples/royale folder)

+2. instead of  "mvn clean install" for SampleAmfWebApp, use mvn -f pom-royale-basic.xml clean install